GregorS93/Assembly-Endgame/README.md

 **npm run dev**
 The application will be accessible at **http://localhost:5173.**

-### Mock login credentials

-- username: b@b.com
-- password: p123

 ## Available Scripts

-Available Scripts
-In the project directory, you can run:
+Available Scripts in the project directory, you can run:

 - npm run dev : Starts the development server
 - npm run build : Builds the application for production